-This document explains the concepts of 'Audit Log', a section where you can audit and analyze what has been done on the Opsview Monitor software, from the addition and removal of hosts, to users logging in/out, reloads and more.
+This document explains the concepts of 'Audit Log', a section where you can audit and analyze what setup changes have been done on Opsview Monitor, from the addition and removal of hosts, to users logging in/out, applying changes and more.

 After reading this section, a user should be able to filter the Audit Log, export the results, understand the different categories and more.